tobiaszimmermann1/pot-plugin/README.md

 - Fixed a bug where foodcoop balance displayed a wrong value during ordering.
 - For payment gateway foodcoop balance: if balance is too low, the place order button is disabled (prevents the creation of failed orders)
 - fixed a bug that prevented categories in ordering list from not collapsing properly
+- fixed miscalculations in generated bestellrunden lists if a user has multiple orders in one bestellrunde
 - Other small bugfixes

 ### 1.7.4